xericguzman/todo-list-cli/README.md

 >
 ```

+## How do I build this?

+Start off by trying this without any hints.
+If you find yourself stuck, check out the `hints.md` file.

 ## Stretch Goals

+* Re-organize your code to make use of functions
 * Allow the user to both complete and uncomplete to-do items
 * Allow the user to fully delete a to-do item from the list
 * Allow the user to edit the text of an existing to-do item